 Atiku Abubakar was the sole child of his parents.
-We bring you details about his parents.
+We will bring you details about his parents.

 “He was a simple, hard working, kind, honest and God-fearing man.
 I miss him a lot and wish he had lived long enough to see the benefits of Western education in my life.
 Nonetheless, I built an Islamic primary school at his burial site years later to immortalize him”.

-About his Mother; Atiku’s mother, Aisha Kande outlived her late husband to singlehandedly raise Atiku and saw him record a number of career successes in the Nigerian Customs Services.
+Atiku’s mother, Aisha Kande, outlived her late husband to singlehandedly raise Atiku and saw him record a number of career successes in the Nigerian Customs Services.

 She died in 1984 due to a heart attack.
 Until her death, Aisha Kande was a supportive mother who was proud of her caring son.

-A controversy which has trailed Atiku Abubakar for years and has been used against him by political detractors Is the William Jefferson conspiracy.
+A particular controversy has trailed Atiku Abubakar for years.
+Severally, Political critics have used the William Jefferson conspiracy used against him.

-The conspiracy which dates back to 2005 came into limelight after the FBI videotaped congressman and the then representative of Louisiana, William Jefferson receiving $100,000 worth of $100 bills in a leather briefcase.
+The conspiracy, which dates back to 2005, came into the limelight after the FBI videotaped congressman and the then representative of Louisiana, William Jefferson, receiving $100,000 worth of $100 bills in a leather briefcase.